-ABSTRACT: Background: There are very less therapeutic and reliable liver protective drugs in modern medicine to prevent and treat liver injury caused due to drugs.
+ABSTRACT: Background: There are very less therapeutic and reliable liver protective drugs in modern medicine to prevent and treat the liver injury caused due to drugs.
 Traditionally Solanum xanthocarpum Schradt.
 (SX) and Wendl. and Juniperus communis Linn.
 (JC) have been used since long for their hepatoprotective effect.
 The current study was carried out to explore the hepatoprotective role of SX and JC against liver toxicity in rodents induced by carbon tetrachloride (CCl4).
-Materials and methods: The antioxidant potential of hydroalcoholic extract of SX and JC were investigated by using established DPPH in-vitro assay method.
-The hydroalcoholic extract of SX and JC at doses (200 and 400mg/kg b.w.) were studied for their liver protective activity against hepatic damage induced by CCl4 in wistar rats.
-An assay of the oxidative stress parameters, alkaline phosphatase, transaminase, total bilurubin, albumin and liver histopathology were performed to evaluate the hepatoprotective activity of SX and JC.
-The assay results were introduced as standard error of mean (SEM) for each group.
+Materials and Methods: The antioxidant potential of hydroalcoholic extract of SX and JC were investigated by using established DPPH in-vitro assay method.
+The hydroalcoholic extract of SX and JC at doses (200 and 400 mg/kg b.w.) were studied for their liver protective activity against hepatic damage induced by CCl4 in Wistar rats.
+An assay of the oxidative stress parameters, alkaline phosphatase, transaminase, total bilirubin, albumin and liver histopathology were performed to evaluate the hepatoprotective activity of SX and JC.
+The assay results were introduced as the standard error ofthe mean (SEM) for each group.
 Results: The ethanolic extract of SX and JC has shown the potent antioxidant scavenging in-vitro activity viz.
-DPPH IC50 of 69.41±0.76 µg/ml, 117±0.34 µg/ml respectively.
-The hydroalcoholic extract of SX and JC showed significant reduction in oxidative stress parameters and improved antioxidant and liver enzymes level as compare to toxicant treated rats.
+DPPH IC50 of 69.41 ± 0.76 µg/ml, 117 ± 0.34 µg/ml respectively.
+The hydroalcoholic extract of SX and JC showed a significant reduction in oxidative stress parameters and improved antioxidant and liver enzymes level as compare to toxicant treated rats.
 Moreover, histopathological studies also revealed the similar results which supported the liver protective activity of SX and JC herbal extracts.
 Conclusion: It is concluded that SX and JC showed significant hepatoprotective activity in CCl4 induced hepatoxicity in rodents.
 The promising mechanism for their therapeutic activity is due to their antioxidant and liver protective activity which scientifically supports their traditional use.

 Solanum xanthocarpum, Juniperus communis, Hepatotoxicity

-INTRODUCTION: Hepatic diseases are among the serious and common diseases occurring worldwide even with advancement in modern medicine, their treatment and prevention options always have scope.
+INTRODUCTION: Hepatic diseases are among the serious and common diseases occurring worldwide even with the advancement in modern medicine, their treatment and prevention options always have a scope.

-The experimental rodent’s model of hepatotoxicity can be developed by alcohol, paracetamol, CCl4 etc. For induction of liver fibrosis and hepatotoxicity experimentally, carbon tetrachloride CCl4, is the most commonly used hepatotoxic agent 5, 6.
-CCl4 is converted in to metabolite trichloromethyl radical (⁰CCl3) and peroxy trichloromethyl radical (⁰OOCCl3) by cytochrome P4502E1.
-Free radical derivative of CCl4 induce and accelerates lipid peroxidation which ultimately causes liver injury 7, 8.
+The experimental rodent’s model of hepatotoxicity can be developed by alcohol, paracetamol, CCl4, etc. For induction of liver fibrosis and hepatotoxicity experimentally, carbon tetrachloride CCl4 is the most commonly used hepatotoxic agent 5, 6.
+CCl4 is converted into metabolite trichloromethyl radical (⁰CCl3) and peroxy trichloromethyl radical (⁰OOCCl3) by cytochrome P4502E1.
+A free radical derivative of CCl4 induces and accelerates lipid peroxidation which ultimately causes liver injury 7, 8.
 In this study universally accepted CCl4 model for hepatotoxicity was selected to determine the hepatoprotective activity of SX and JC.

 Juniperus communis Linn.
-(Cuppressaceae) is a coniferous shrub which is widely distributed across the Himalayas from Kumaon at an altitude of 1700-4200m 17, 18.
-The plant is reported to contain various phyto-constituents like volatile oil, flavonoids, and coumarins 21.
-JC has been reported to be used traditionally for cure of bronchitis 19 and tuberculosis 20 which is common lung disorders.
-JC is reported to have anti-inflammatory, anti-pyretic, analgesic 21 and antimicrobial 22 activities.
+(Cupressaceae) is a coniferous shrub which is widely distributed across the Himalayas from Kumaon at an altitude of 1700-4200 m 17, 18.
+The plant is reported to contain various phytoconstituents like volatile oil, flavonoids, and coumarins 21.
+JC has been reported to be used traditionally for the cure of bronchitis 19 and tuberculosis 20 which is common lung disorders.
+JC is reported to have anti-inflammatory, antipyretic, analgesic 21 and antimicrobial 22 activities.

 MATERIALS AND METHODS: